antronerds/r2-tutorials/original/R2Tutorials.md

     34: The available Communities for
     this user.*'](Image:Image:AdaptingR2_Availablegroups.png)
-5. You have to add users by their R2 username; we'll add user “pietmolenaar”.
+5. You have to add users by their R2 username; we'll add user ï¿½pietmolenaarï¿½.
 He'll receive a message in the R2 startup page as soon as he logs on the next time.
-Click ‘next’ to add the user.
+Click ï¿½nextï¿½ to add the user.
     [![](_static/images/AdaptingR2_GroupManager.png)**'Figure
     35: Add a user by their R2 user name**](Image:Image:AdaptingR2_GroupManager.png)